This article discusses the latest electric riding mowers for 2019. Two years ago there were only three available – today there are more than a dozen!

 Unfortunately, the large brands like Husqvarna appear to still be focused on cramming robotic mowers down our throats.
 The Robotic Mower is just not something the U.S. market, in general, is interested in.
 They just don’t get that we LIKE to mow our lawns.

 A few other big brands (Gravely EVZT) are working on commercial products but these mowers will be way out of most homeowners price range.

 Outside the box ideas: It appears someone completely new with the technology and has the resources to think outside the box will have to come along and make a cordless electric riding mower North America can use and afford.
-For example, instead of heavy steel mower decks that need the rigidity to keep v-belts from slipping and the kids from knocking the decks off the mower, electric riding mowers could use rugged lightweight poly decks that fold away on impact.
-The decks could still be strong enough to pass the required government projectile tests.
+For example, instead of heavy steel mower decks that needed the rigidity to keep v-belts from slipping and the kids from knocking the decks off the mower, electric riding mowers could use rugged lightweight poly decks that fold away on impact.
+The decks will still be strong enough to pass the required government projectile tests.
 Batteries (even deep cycle lead-acid) could be located well below the current center of gravity making the mowers much more stable on slopes.
 Lower center of gravity and balanced weight on all the wheels would allow smaller cordless electric mowers that are stable enough to mow around tree roots and berms without the fear of tipping over.